SantiagoVarelaUY/cattlenft/README.md

 # Cattlenft
 This website is for a NFT project.
-The idea behind the bussines is to sell cattle backing it up whit a NFT that will provide a stable roi, in an unstable market, to the holder
+The idea behind the business is to sell cattle backing it up with an NFT that will provide a stable roi, in an unstable market, to the holder.